 Majestic 5 days Bhutan Getaway is the most exciting tour in Bhutan.
 The itinerary extends till Punakha the old capital of Bhutan and the winter residence of Bhutanese Royals.

-This tour takes you to the famous Black Necked Breeding centre in Phobjikha valley.
-The valley offers the majestic view of Black Mountain and endangered Black-necked crane during winter.
+Classic Bhutan tour takes you to many places like the famous Black Necked Breeding center in Phobjikha valley, the majestic Punakha Dzong, and many other interesting places in the city.
+The tour also takes you to Phobjikha where the valley offers the majestic view of Black Mountain and endangered Black-necked crane during winter.

 This itinerary covers the Best of Historic Central and western Bhutan.
 The tour includes a visit to Bumthang valley, a Local domestic flight experience from Bumthang to Paro Airport and Popular Tiger Nest Hike.